-Construction equipment theft is recognized as a genuine problem in the U.S. with nearly $300 million worth of equipment stolen in 2013, according to a report by the National Insurance Crime Bureau and the National Equipment Register.
+Construction equipment theft is recognized as a genuine problem in the U.S. with a range of $300 million - $1 billion worth of equipment stolen each year, according to a report by the National Equipment Register.
 Thieves know the types of equipment they want and where to find it, frequently targeting construction sites rather than secured dealer lots.
 Criminals also know the best time of the year to strike: in the summer, when construction crews are most active.
 So, it is not a surprise to see those peak months accounting for most theft activity, with August topping all others with 1,305 during that month alone.
 Additionally, the states with the highest volume of construction and agriculture have the greatest amount of thefts because that is where most equipment can be found.

 As for the types of construction equipment stolen, the top three in 2013 were loaders, tractors and excavators.
 Thieves, according to that report, also had expensive taste in the equipment they stole.
 Brands like John Deere, Kubota, and Bobcat were among the top five.
 And with a 23 percent recovery rate, victims can’t feel a high degree of confidence they will get their property back once it is stolen.
 Employing a surveillance system on-site can help hedge against this threat.